-Totally 2657 bags (native and standard litters) were installed by November 2019.
-To date, totally 1389 bags have been extracted and the data about mass loss are available in the database by February 2020.
+Totally 3657 bags (native and standard litters) were installed by November 2021.
+To date, totally 1507 bags have been extracted and the data about mass loss are available in the database.

 The decomposition of native litters is studied in three plots, located in major vegetation types: treed Pine-dwarfshrubs-sphagnum bog (ryam), graminoid-Sphagnum bog (lawn) and coniferous forest.
 Each plot is represented by two replicas to cover special variation.
 Each replica contains four bags of a particular litter types buried for a particular period.
 To study long-term dynamics of litter decomposition, series of bags were located for 1-4 and 10 years of decomposition.
 The series of bags for 1-4 year of decomposition are buried each year since 2016.
 The decomposition of standard (tea) substrate is studied in the same plots as native substrates.
 To supplement the variety of vegetation, another three plots were located in deciduous forest types after clear-cut: 10 years and 40 years after the clearing, and in the nearby old-growth coniferous forest.
 To study long-term dynamics of standard substrate, a series of bags for 1-4 years of decomposition was located only once in 2016.
 Since 2017, the tea is buried only for short decomposition period (3 months).
 To study inter-annual dynamics, a new series of bags for 1-4 years of decomposition is prepared each autumn since 2016 (totally 5 installations were made by 2021) and will be continued in the future.